janestone0001/nextjs-dashboard/README.md

 ## Contributing

 We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Create a pull request.
+Please read the [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License